GChukwudi/GHW-Games/README.md

 ## Rock Paper Scissors Hand Game

-The Rock Paper Scissors Hand Game is a fun and interactive Python application that allows users to play the classic game of rock-paper-scissors using hand gestures captured through their webcam.
-This project demonstrates the integration of computer vision techniques with game logic to create an engaging gaming experience.
+The Rock Paper Scissors Hand Game is an interactive Python application that allows users to play the game of rock-paper-scissors using hand gestures captured through their webcam.
+This project demonstrates the integration of computer vision techniques with game logic to create a gaming experience.

-Features
+### Features

 Real-time hand gesture recognition using OpenCV.
 Simple user interface displaying live webcam feed and game interface.
 Computer opponent with randomized moves.